9660794-crazy/Robotics-team-2/README.md

 Shunsuke Nakao: I aided Noah and Liam in building and I was able to fix the tank drive system and code the new motors and assign them buttons for the drive system.

 Grant Hersey: Not here, at Football.

+Shunsuke Nakao:I properly coded the intake sytem so it can be turned off and on as neededas well as be reverced, I also helped build

+Liam Greene: I helped both Noah and Shunsuke futher build the building proccess and coded a little as well.

+Noah Kergaye: I finished the intake and helped make it campatable with the code

+Grant Hersey: I edited the repo adding images and helped with the building and coding.